xalima99/fbClone/README.md

 User authorization for posts and comments
 Profile management (Change Infos, profile and cover picture) Real-time news feed
-Sharing of posts
+Sending / accepting / canceling friend requests Instant Messaging (with your friend)
+Notifications for new friend request.
+Check if user if offline, if true, will alert user and for listen for when user is back online to refresh App.

 Future implementations:

-Sending / accepting / canceling friend requests Notifications for new friend request.
-Profile management is minimal but will be extended Real-time notifications - from new posts, friend request and ads Instant Messaging
-Support for multimedia content - videos and more
+Profile management is minimal but will be extended Real-time notifications - from new posts, friend request and ads Support for multimedia content - videos and more